-- A. Any parking facilities now or hereafter created nearby to buildings and uses on public right-of-way under the jurisdiction of this City or any other governmental unit shall not be counted or computed in meeting the requirements of this article except as provided below in the VC, Village Center District and MX Mixed Use District.
+- A. Any parking facilities now or hereafter created on public right-of-way under the jurisdiction of this City or any other governmental unit shall not be counted or computed in meeting the requirements of this article except as provided below in the VC, Village Center District and MX Mixed Use District.
 Any such facilities now or hereafter constructed may continue to be used, but only in accordance with the permission of the governmental unit having jurisdiction over such right-of-way.
-All users not [now] or hereafter utilizing public right-of-way for parking facilities with permission of the governmental unit having jurisdiction may be continued for overflow parking purposes at occasional peak times to reduce congestion in the on-site parking facilities and to provide a reserve for when snow accumulations and other factors occasionally prevent full utilization of onsite parking.
-All persons who shall have integrated public right-of-way into their parking facilities shall repair and maintain same as provided in Section 5.13.8. - B. In the VC and MX Districts, a property owner may use or install, at the property owner's cost, on-street parking in the public right-of-way to satisfy up to twenty-five (25%) percent of the required number of parking spaces.
-The applicable road right-of- way owner retains all rights to activities within the right-of-way.

-- 11. Signs.
+All persons who have integrated public right-of-way into their parking facilities shall repair and maintain same as provided in Section 5.13.8. - B. In the VC and MX Districts, a property owner may use or install, at the property owner's cost, on-street parking in the public right-of-way to satisfy up to twentyfive (25%) percent of the required number of parking spaces.
+The applicable road right-of- way owner retains all rights to activities within the right-of-way. - 11.
+Signs.
 No signs shall be erected in any parking area other than directional signs at points of ingress and egress and governmental traffic control devices.
 Directional signs shall not be in excess of 36 inches wide and 18 inches high.
 They shall not extend more than eight feet above the sidewalk, shall be entirely within the parking area and may bear the name of the enterprise which the parking area is intended to serve. - 12.
 Delivery vehicle space.
-On the same premises with every building and use involving the frequent receipt or shipment of goods in the customary course of business by truck or otherwise than by passenger motor vehicles, there shall be provided as part of the parking facilities and in addition to the otherwise required parking spaces and access drives, an area reserved for standing, loading, and unloading sufficient to avoid undue interference with public use of streets, alleys, driveways, aisleways, and other parking spaces.
-A delivery space shall be a clear area ten feet by 40 feet with 14-foot height clearance and the minimum numbers of such spaces required is specified in the table that follows.
+On the premises of every building or use involving the frequent receipt or shipment of goods by motor, there shall be provide in addition to the otherwiserequired parking spaces and access drives, an area reserved for standing, loading, and unloading sufficient to avoid undue interference with public use of streets, alleys, driveways, aisles, and other parking spaces.
+A delivery space shall be a clear area ten feet by 40 feet with 14-foot height clearance, and the minimum numbers of such spaces required is specified in the table that follows.
 The Board of Zoning Appeals may permit delivery spaces to be used for the overnight parking of vehicles prohibited in parking facilities under the provisions of 5.13.16.